Ziconius/FudgeC2/README.md

 * DNS
 * Binary protocol

-A user can enable and disable depending on their requirements
+A user can enable and disable protocols depending on the environment they believe they are working in.

+Once an implant has been generated the Stagers page will provide a number of basic techniques which can be used to compromise the target.
+Currently stager techniques are as follows:

+* IEX
+* Windows Words Macro (In development)